Transfer VM From GCP Compute Engine to Akamai Using Disk Images

 1060M my-vm-image.img.gz

-Upload the Compressed IMG File to Akamai Cloud
+Upload the Compressed File to Akamai Cloud

 linode-cli image-upload \